stianfro/blog/content/en/posts/registry-mirror-1.md

 There are a few reasons why having a mirror is a good idea:

-- Avoid rate limiting from upstream regitries
+- Avoid rate limiting from upstream registries
 - Ensure you have access to vital images behind company firewall incase anything should happen to the upstream
 - Faster pull speeds